montyx99/ppapi/README.md

 Check what's happened in the file structure:
   - `app/assets/stylesheets`: new scss files
   - `app/controllers`: new controller named `todos_controller.rb`
-  - `app/helpers`: new helper class
   - `app/models`: new Todo model class
-  - `app/views`: new folder with html erb templates
   - `test/controllers`: test file for the new controller
-  - `test/fixtures`: new dataset emulation
   - `test/models`: new model template
   - `test/system`: the test main script